missuo/twitter-dl/README.md

 |-------------|-----------------|-----------------|---------------|---------------------------|
 | 1.1         | ✅               | ✅               | ✅             | Yes                       |
 | 2.0         | ✅               | ❌               | ❌             | No                        |

+## Limitations

+- Doesn't yet support private accounts.
+- Can only download up to 3200 tweets (API limitations).
+- No option to download retweets.